-While far from comprehensive, the structural metric S(g) provides some understanding of the diversity of graphs in the space G(D).
-One striking feature of this view is that some of the most celebrated features of SF models, particularly the Achilles' heel vulnerability, appear to hold only for graphs having scaling degree sequence

-D and high S(g).
-It is not a necessary consequence of scaling alone, as it does not apply to networks like HOTnet that have low S(g), even if they have the same scaling degree D. However, recalling that in addition to measuring the "hub-like" nature of a graph, S(g) also has an interpretation as relative graph log-likelihood, the concentration of points in Figure 4 suggests that the vast majority of graphs resulting from SF models have relatively high likelihood of occurring and that the likelihood of recovering a graph like HOTnet via probabilistic construction is vanishingly small.
+Although far from comprehensive, the structural metric S(g) provides some understanding of the diversity of graphs in the space G(D).
+One striking feature of this view is that some of the most celebrated features of SF models, particularly the Achilles' heel vulnerability, seem to hold only for graphs having scaling-degree sequence D and high S(g).
+It is not a necessary consequence of scaling alone, because it does not apply to networks such as HOTnet that have low S(g), even if they have the same scaling-degree D. However, recalling that in addition to measuring the hub-like nature of a graph, S(g) also has an interpretation as relative graph log-likelihood, the concentration of points in Fig. 4 suggests that the vast majority of graphs resulting from SF models have a relatively high likelihood of occurring and that the likelihood of recovering a graph similar to HOTnet through probabilistic construction is vanishingly small.